 - Certificate of Completion of Specialist Training (CCST) in General Adult and Addiction Psychiatry

-Outside of one-to-one work with patients, I am actively involved with Imperial College, where I teach and examine medical students in psychiatry.
-I am also a Tutor atImperialCollege, providing pastoral care to university students.
+Outside of one-to-one work with patients, Dr Zoha is actively involved with Imperial College, where he teaches and examines medical students in psychiatry.
+He is also a Tutor at imperial college, providing pastoral care to university students.

-Additional information about my research, publications and interests:
+Additional information about research, publications and interests

-I am interested in Clinical Effectiveness – that is ensuring health care treatments provided are maximally effective, by being based on the most up-to-date evidence available.
+Dr Zoha is interested in clinical effectiveness, that is ensuring health care treatments provided are maximally effective, by being based on the most up-to-date evidence available.